LEARN MORE ABOUT WHAT HAPPENS AT WESTMINSTER

 If you would like an application sent to you, or if you have any questions, please use the feedback form at the bottom of this page.
 It will be sent directly to the pastor who sits on the committee.

-Stitch and Chatter is a women’s mission group who meets once a month.
+Stitch and Chatter is a women’s mission group who meets once a month on the second Wednesday.
 We support Mustard Seed, the Leprosy Mission, the Westminster Care Fund and Youth Haven, a local Christian organization.

 During our gatherings we clip stamps to make additional funds for the Leprosy Mission.
 Each meeting has a devotional and a light lunch, after which we close with the Irish Blessing.